An Explanation on Principles

 Ājīva is often translated as livelihood.

-And it certainly has to do with livelihood.
-In the texts particulars of ājīva very often includes jobs, but also found are things like: ‘With right doing, right ājīva; with wrong doing, wrong ājīva’.
+And it certainly has to do with livelihood; in the texts particulars of ājīva very often includes jobs.
+But also found are things like: ‘With right doing, right ājīva; with wrong doing, wrong ājīva’.
 Thus a foolish person has, in spite of their livelihood, the wrong ājīva.

-To put less emphasis on just income we can use way of life; which does connect:
+So to put less emphasis on just income we can use way of life; which does connect:

 With right view, right attitude; with right attitude, right speech; with right speech, right doing; with right doing, right way of life.